“Dearly beloved,

 No.9 on “The Top 50 U.K. Singles Chart” on my 1st Birthday

-With all this teen-idol adulation becoming completely overwhelming and frustrating to the young David, the one thing he wanted most of all was to become a respected musician and singer, and with this album, he hoped to go some way to try and prove that fact.
+With all this teen-idol adulation becoming completely overwhelming and frustrating to the young David, the one thing he wanted most of all was to discard the teen-idol stigma which had consumed the public’s assumption of him, and instead to be given the chance to become the seriously respected musician and singer he aspired to be, and with this album, David hoped to go some way to try and prove that fact.

-He will spend the rest of the year, with this album mainly just bubbling under the surface, only now and again emerging to show he is still there for odd weeks such as the end of June and the end of August.
+He will spend the rest of the year with this album mainly just bubbling under the surface, only now and again emerging to show he is still there for odd weeks such as the end of June and the same in late August.

-But, his final showing will occur at No.50 for a week in mid-November.
-By which time this album will have rocked a total run of 20 weeks on chart.
+But, the final showing will occur when it just nudges in at No.50 for a week in mid-November; by which time this album will have rocked up a total run of 20 weeks on chart.

 I’ve created my own separate playlists for Sides 1 and 2 of this album with (I hope) the correct versions and the original track sequencing order for the U.K. release.